Romea/cropcraft/doc/configuration_format.md

 * `filename`: file name (and optionally a relative path) of the generated description file
 * `format` (optional, choice: [`json`, `messagepack`, `compressed_messagepack`]): the format of the description file.
-  If this option is omitted, the format will be choosen based on the extension in the `filename`.
+  If this option is omitted, the format will be chosen based on the extension in the `filename`.
-  The following extension ae available:
+  The following extension are available:
   - `.json` for the JSON format
   - `.mpk` for the [MessagePack](https://msgpack.org/) format
   - `.mpk.gz` for a compressed MessagePack using gzip